A new perspective on low-rank optimization: The Matrix Perspective Function and Its Applications

 \subsection{A Matrix Perspective Function}

 To generalize the ideas from the previous section to low-rank constraints, we require a more expressive transform than the perspective transform, which introduces a single (scalar) additional degree of freedom and cannot control the eigenvalues of a matrix.
-Therefore, we invoke a generalization from quantum mechanics; the matrix perspective function defined in \cite{effros2009matrix,ebadian2011perspectives}:
+Therefore, we invoke a generalization from quantum mechanics—the matrix perspective function defined in {\cite{ebadian2011perspectives, effros2014non}}{, building upon the work of \cite{effros2009matrix}}{; see also \cite{marechal2001convexity, marechal2005functional1, marechal2005functional2, dacorogna2008role} for a related generalization of perspective functions to perspective functionals}.